anil-sidhu/JavaScript-100-objective-based-questions/laravel100.md

 </ul>
 </details>

-**52Which middleware is used for verifying email in Laravel authentication?**
+**55. Which middleware is used for verifying email in Laravel authentication?**
 ```php
 A) verified
 B) checkEmail